adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 2. Quality Control
 - We filtered out low-quality cells, such as those with low feature counts, low RNA totals, or high mitochondrial gene expression, to ensure that only high-quality cells were included in the analysis.

-These filtering steps are crucial for ensuring that the remaining dataset consists of high-quality cells, leading to more accurate and reliable downstream analysis.

 3. Feature Selection:
 - We identified highly variable genes across cells, which are critical for distinguishing different cell types.